Jarmila Kratochvílová: Legacy

 Kratochvílová's 1983 400-metre world record of 47.99 seconds stood for two years until it was broken by her great rival Marita Koch in October 1985.
 Koch's 400-metre world record of 47.60 seconds is still the current world record.

 Kratochvílová's 1982 world record on an indoor track—49.59—stood until 19 February 2023 when the 400-metre indoor world record was broken by Femke Bol from the Netherlands with a time of 49.26.

-Her 800-metre world record is the longest-standing unshared track record in men or women's athletics, and it was described by 1996 Olympic champion Svetlana Masterkova as ".. very fast.
+Her 800-metre world record is the longest-standing unshared track record in men or women's athletics, and it was described by 1996 Olympic champion Svetlana Masterkova as "... very fast.
 It's impossible for women to run so fast.
 It will last for 100 years."

 Kratochvílová was a late developer, not breaking 53 seconds for the 400 metres until she was 27, and she was 32 when she set her world records.

 Allegations of drug use

 Her remarkably fast times and her atypical muscular physique spawned rumours of illegal drug use.
 Kratochvílová has maintained her innocence, and although in 2006 the Prague newspaper Mladá fronta DNES claimed to have uncovered a doping program run by the government of Czechoslovakia, there was no link to Kratochvílová despite her being her country's highest-profile athlete.
-She and her coach of 20 years, Miroslav Kváč, maintain that it was rigorous training and high doses of vitamin B12 that account for her records, a claim treated with scepticism by several anti-doping campaigners.
+She and her coach of 20 years, Miroslav Kváč, maintain that it was rigorous training and high doses of vitamin B_{12} that account for her records, a claim treated with scepticism by several anti-doping campaigners.
 In 2017, she criticized a proposal by European Athletics to remove suspicion about drug-taking by voiding all world records set before 2005.